 God will give us the strength we need to walk in righteousness–we just have to make the choice to strive after it wholeheartedly.

 While engaging in masturbation, it is very common for pornographic images (whether imagined or seen) and erotica to be used to fuel the act.
 From what I’ve experienced and researched, it seems that sexual fantasies accompany masturbation around 99% of the time.
-Masturbation isn’t a solo act, but one that is fueled by lust.
+Masturbation isn’t a solo act, but one that is often fueled by lust.